JohnDanz/augur-core-changes/README.md

 ```
 ! initializeMarket(marketID, events: arr, tradingPeriod, tradingFee, branch, tag1, tag2, tag3, makerFees, cumScale, numOutcomes, extraInfo: str, gasSubsidy, creationFee, lastExpDate):
 ```
-Changed `initializeMarket(market, events: arr, tradingPeriod, fxpTradingFee, branch, tag1, tag2, tag3, fxpcumulativeScale, numOutcomes, extraInfo: str, gasSubsidy, fxpCreationFee, lastExpDate, shareContracts: arr):`. `marketID` has been changed to just `market`. `tradingFee`, `cumScale`, and `creationFee` have all been renamed to `fxpTradingFee`, `fxpcumulativeScale`, and `fxpCreationFee` respectively to indicate that they are all fixed point values. `makerFees` has been removed.
+Changed `initializeMarket(market, events: arr, tradingPeriod, fxpTradingFee, branch, tag1, tag2, tag3, fxpCumulativeScale, numOutcomes, extraInfo: str, gasSubsidy, fxpCreationFee, lastExpDate, shareContracts: arr):`. `marketID` has been changed to just `market`. `tradingFee`, `cumScale`, and `creationFee` have all been renamed to `fxpTradingFee`, `fxpCumulativeScale`, and `fxpCreationFee` respectively to indicate that they are all fixed point values. `makerFees` has been removed.
 Finally `shareContracts` array was added, this array contains the addresses for erc20 share tokens for each outcome in the market.

 ```
 ! addTrade(market, trade_id, last_id):